 While it is normal for a dog to poop and pee between 1 and 5 times a day, how often you should take your dog out depends on many factors.
 From what your pet has eaten or drank in the last 24 hours to fiber content in his diet to age, breed, medication and current activity levels, it’s important to understand your dog’s bowel movements.

 Below, we will discuss what affects how many times a dog may poop or pee to give you the inside scoop.

-How Many Times Should A Dog or Puppy Poop?
+How Many Times A Day Should A Dog Poop?

 If you have a puppy, you might be wondering if he is pooping more than he should be.
 Puppies actually do poop a lot more than adult dogs because they eat a lot more as growing pets.
 Both puppies and adult dogs should poop at least once every 24 hours, but you’ll likely have to take out your puppy or dog two or three times in total.

 If your dog is maintaining a good weight, his feces are of normal consistency (meaning not too loose or hard), and your puppy doesn’t seem to be constipated, then you shouldn’t worry.

 However, if your dog is not pooping every day or there is blood or mucus in his stool, it is a good idea to visit your veterinarian to find out what the problem is.
 If your dog is pooping a couple of hours after every meal, there is no cause to worry, as this is how long it takes for their digestive system to do its job.